 Please click a question to reveal the answer

-Cint empowers access to opinions by continually innovating the way market insight is gathered.
+Cint empowers access to opinions by continually innovating the way market insights is gathered.
 Founded in 1998, Cint launched the industry’s first and only global online sample marketplace platform in 2005 called CPX.
-CPX has evolved into today’s industry-leading insight exchange marketplace .
+CPX has evolved into today’s industry-leading insights exchange marketplace .

 Cint works with more than 1,000 clients in more than 60 countries, including the most widely recognized market research, media and PR agencies as well as leading digital end clients.

 The number of projects we do year-over-year continues to grow rapidly.
 In the last 12 months, we ran approximately 27,000 projects in more than 80+ markets around the world.
 In addition to all the major developed markets, we also deliver services and projects to clients in markets that are still considered to be underdeveloped or emerging for online research, including South Africa, the Baltics and Latin America.

 Through our innovative and exclusive technology and solutions, we enable sample buyers to easily access niche audience groups in many geographies that are not commonly found within traditional online panels.
 These include gamers, sports fans, mothers of children of certain ages, certain ethnicities, varied B2B audiences, professionals, health care providers and many, many others.

 Our scope of work is broad.
 In partnership with Cint’s market research agency clients, we execute research for leading brands, retailers, CPG/FCMG firms, and companies from many different sectors in many markets.
 This includes a significant proportion of tracking work that has been running continuously for years.